Testing bounded arboricity: Lower bounds

-Finally we establish that there is no one-sided error algorithm for bounded arboricity that performs a number of queries that is sublinear in $n$. \begin{claim} For a graph $G$ let $n$ denote the number of vertices in $G$ and let $m$ denote the number of edges.
-Let ${\cal A}$ be an algorithm that is given query access to a graph $G$ as well as parameters $n,m,\alpha$ and $\eps<\frac{1}{2}$ and is required to accept $G$ with probability 1 if it has arboricity at most $\alpha$ and reject $G$ with probability at least $2/3$ if it is $\eps$-far from having arboricity at most $3\alpha$.
-Then ${\cal A}$ must perform $\Omega(n)$ queries. \end{claim}
+Finally we establish that there is no one-sided error algorithm for bounded arboricity that performs a number of queries that is sublinear in $n$. \begin{claim} Let ${\mathcal A}$ be an algorithm that is given query access to a graph $G$ as well as parameters \danachange{$n$, $\alpha \geq 2$ and $\eps\leq \frac{1}{4}$ (where $n$ is the number of vertices in $G$).} It is required to accept $G$ with probability 1 if $G$ has arboricity at most $\alpha$ and reject $G$ with probability at least $2/3$ if $G$ is $\eps$-far from having arboricity at most $3\alpha$.
+Then ${\mathcal A}$ must perform $\Omega(n)$ queries. \end{claim}

-\begin{proof} Consider the second family of graphs in the proof of Claim~\ref{clm:lb1}.
-Recall that every graph in this family is $\Omega(1)$-far from having arboricity at most $3\alpha$.
-However, if a one-sided error algorithm performs at most $n/c$ queries for a sufficiently large constant $c$ and observes only vertices from the bipartite subgraph and the independent set, then it must accept.
-This is true since for every such set of queries, there exists a graph with arboricity at most $\alpha$ that is consistent with the answers to these queries (and has the same number of edges as the queried graph).
-This graph is the same as the queried graph except that the clique, together with part of the independent set, are replaced by a subgraph with the same number of edges and arboricity at most $\alpha$. \end{proof}